foxlox/GIUDA/README.md

 # GIUDA
-Ask a TGS on behalf of another user without password
+GET a TGS on behalf of another user without password

 Scenario: you are Local Administrator and there is a logged User you want to Impersonate!
 Goal: From Local Admin to Domain Admin with Kerberos TGS